Release aid: Styles

-Release mechanisms
+Mechanisms

 Caliper style releases are most popular with the wrist trigger style of releases, due to the fact that the trigger mechanism near the head of the release makes it simple to actuate the caliper open and closed in an efficient manner.
 With only one or a few moving parts, this release is simple and dependable.

 Thumb switch release aids are the most complicated, with the most moving parts of the three most common releases.
 They work on the depression of a thumb switch that is mounted to a T-handle's style of release.
 The attraction to these release aids are that they are a good midpoint between a caliper and back tension style of release aids, making the transition from one to the other a little smoother over a longer period of time.

 Back tension release aids, also known as hinge releases, are the simplest mechanically, with only one moving part.
 However, as a result of this, they are the hardest style of release to learn how to use.
 The aid relies on the muscle tension through the forearms and back in order to release the latch at the end of the T-handle's leg.
 These releases are known for their accuracy and dependability on the tournament archery scene.
 They depend on the fulcrum of a lever over a half-moon-shaped piece of metal in order for the release to go off.

 Resistance releases, also known as tension releases, are similar to back tension/hinge releases, but are activated by applying a set amount of resistance to the back wall at full draw.
 This type of release has a built-in safety mechanism that the archer activates while drawing and releases when at full draw, at that point applying the needed resistance to execute the shot.

-Release attachment
+Attachment

 A D loop is the most popular way of attaching your release to the bowstring because it causes the least torque on the bowstring itself.
 It consists of a small-diameter piece of nylon cord tied to the string of the bow, using two reverse facing half hitch knots.
 It is named for the resulting "D" shape.

 Under nock is when one directly attaches the release to the bowstring under the bottom of the nock of the arrow.
 This is popular with older archers who have not yet adopted the D loop.
 This style of attachment puts the most stress not only on the bow but also on the arrow itself on top on the release mechanism.